synthizer/synthizer/README.md

 - Calls on the hot path don't block, and in general effort is made to prevent both allocation and other forms of syscall/kernel transitions.
 - Public domain.
 Credit is appreciated, but you can just drop it into your project without attribution if you want.

 This is still beta-quality software, currently tracking a [1.0 milestone](https://github.com/synthizer/synthizer/milestone/2).
-I expect reasonably fast progress from here and it's good enough that you could reasonably use it, but not all the details are set in stone and it hasn't been exercised a lot.
+As of 0.9 most of what is intended to be in 1.0 exists: you can certainly use this for a game or something.
+But it's still pre-1.0 for a reason.

 ## Building and Platform Support